New Quarter of Tefillah!

 Join a relaxing walk around the neighborhood, followed by a short stretch before class.
 If you are looking for morning movement before the school day begins then this would be a great fit!

 Start your day with reading!
 It’s a great way to focus your mind and energy, while also delving into the fantastic world of books.
-On Fridays, we will bring our favorite beverage and chat about our readings.
 No homework, no screens, but lots of sweet old books!

 This is a participatory prayer group using a traditional Jewish prayer text.
 Students pray in separate-gendered seating and are led by a Shaliach Tzibur.
 Students wear Tefillin and read from the Torah on Mondays, Thursdays, and more!
 Students learn how to navigate the siddur and become acquainted with traditional Jewish rituals surrounding prayer and are also given the opportunity to share their own learning and inspiration with the Minyan.
 A Women’s Tefillah is offered weekly.